-The public consultation period runs from Thursday 18 May 2023 to 9am Friday 9 June 2023
+The public consultation period was open from Thursday 18 May 2023 to 9am Friday 9 June 2023

 Each year Council prepares a draft annual business plan and budget detailing the proposed new projects, initiatives and services for the upcoming financial year, how we will fund the plan and current year highlights.